Getting an Interview

-I applied through college or university and the process took a day – interviewed at The CBORD Group in May 2012.
+I applied through college or university.
+The process took a day – interviewed at The CBORD Group (Ithaca, NY) in May 2012.

-The process took 5 days – interviewed at The CBORD Group in February 2010.
+The process took 5 days – interviewed at The CBORD Group (Ithaca, NY) in February 2010.

-I applied online and the process took 6+ weeks – interviewed at The CBORD Group in August 2009.
+I applied online.
+The process took 6+ weeks – interviewed at The CBORD Group (Ithaca, NY) in August 2009.

 The 1:1 and group interviews were not demanding.
 I can't say what the whole company is like, but in this group everyone had been there for years.
 I asked about advancement and they said a lot of positive things, but in a 1:1 my peer interviewer actually admitted that real promotions are rare.
 They're owned by larger fish but not connected to them in business, so it looked like I'd be swimming in a small pond.